asad2050/VidVortex/README.md

   - **Responsive Layout:** Experience a sleek design that adapts seamlessly to various screen sizes.

 **VidVortex** combines modern web development practices with robust API integration to deliver a user-friendly platform for video enthusiasts.
 Whether you’re exploring trending content or diving deep into niche interests, VidVortex offers an engaging and efficient video viewing experience.

+## 🙌 Acknowledgments

+A huge thanks to [JavaScript Mastery](https://www.jsmastery.pro/) for their amazing tutorials that helped shape **VidVortex**.
+Their content is a great resource for learning modern web development! 🚀